taofeeqhamzat/torotodo/codelab.md

 >  **Note:** The initial setup may take 1-2 minutes as Jules provisions your workspace

+Jules will start and may run for as little as 3 minutes or up to 10 minutes.

 ###  When Jules is Done

 1. **Pull the Changes in VS Code**